-Note: Two-sided 95% confidence intervals (CIs) were calculated using the percentile bootstrap method from 2000 bootstrap samples.
+Note: Two-sided 95% confidence interval (CI) was calculated using the percentile bootstrap method from 2000 bootstrap samples.

 Note: The same sites and readers were used for EC and CRC ILR studies.
 For the solid tumor ILR study, two sites were different from the EC and CRC ILR.